openemr/website-openemr/content/summer-of-code/_index.md

 Telehealth is increasingly being used in healthcare and while OpenEMR does support a patient portal and communication with physicians via secure messaging or chat, OpenEMR does not yet support Telehealth.
 The goal is to support telehealth in OpenEMR.

-* Mentors: Jerry Padgett, Ken Chapple, Nilesh Hake, Arnab Naha, Sandra Gutierrez
 * Tags: New Feature

 ## [Automated Testing](https://community.open-emr.org/t/project-automated-testing/13778)

-OpenEMR currently has a initial framework for automated testing which uses travis to run testing on all PHP versions, all MySQL versions, and all MariaDB versions.
-What is missing is the actual tests.
-Currently there are a couple unit tests and a couple e2e (functional) tests and no api tests.
-We are waiting for somebody to come along to pick and implement testing frameworks and design extensive automated unit, functional, and api testing.
+OpenEMR currently has a initial framework for automated testing which uses Github Actions to run testing on all PHP versions, all MySQL versions, and all MariaDB versions.
+Currently there are several unit tests, api test, e2e (functional) tests.
+We are waiting for somebody to come along and markedly expand the automated testing.

-* Mentors: Brady Miller, Stephen Waite
 * Tags: Modernization